DolphDev/PSV/readme.md

 ##Usage:

-To open the file, it is best to use python's `with` statement.
-You also can use the libraries inbuilt file loader
+To open the file yourself, it is best to use python's `with` statement.
+You also can use the libraries bundled file loader

-    import fatstax
+    import psv
     import csv

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         rows = csv.DictReader(csvfile, delimiter=",")
-        api = fatstax.Api(rows)
+        api = psv.Api(rows)

-    api = fatstax.load(fatstax.load("dataset/example-dataset.csv", newline="", encoding="utf-8"))
+    api = psv.load(fatstax.load("dataset/example-dataset.csv", newline="", encoding="utf-8"))

 This will put all of yours rows in memory.

-FatStax object supports advanced indexing:
+FatStax object supports indexing:

     api[0] #First row
     api[::-1] #Rows in reverse order